School of Medicine

 Michelle Madore, Ph.D.

 BioDr.
 Madore is multiracial, Filipina woman working as a Clinical Neuropsychologist at VA Palo Alto Healthcare System (VAPAHCS) in the Mental Illness Research, Education and Clinical Center (MIRECC).
 Here she serves as the Director of the National Clinical Transcranial Magnetic Stimulation (TMS) Program whose mission is to: 1) increase the availability of Transcranial Magnetic Stimulation (TMS) for treatment-resistant depression in Veterans and (2) gain a greater understanding of the treatment efficacy of TMS in our complex Veteran population.
 She is also the Co-Director of the Sierra Pacific MIRECC Advanced Fellowship at VAPAHCS.
-Dr. Madore is the site PI on two multi-site funded studies looking at neuroimaging biomarkers of treatment response to TMS in treatment-resistant depression.
-Dr. Madore is also a Clinical Assistant Professor (Affiliated) at Stanford University School of Medicine’s Department in Psychiatry and Behavioral Sciences.
+Dr. Madore is the Co-PI for studies looking at the clinical efficacy and safety for substance use disorders, specifically methamphetamine and alcohol.
+Dr. Madore is also a Clinical Associate Professor (Affiliated) at Stanford University School of Medicine’s Department in Psychiatry and Behavioral Sciences.

 She received her Ph.D. in clinical psychology from the University of Cincinnati, where she received specialized training in neuropsychology.
 Dr. Madore completed her pre-doctoral internship at the VA Palo Alto Health Care System (VAPAHCS).
 She has completed postdoctoral training focused on clinical neuropsychology and neurorehabilitation research at VA Martinez, San Francisco VA Medical Center and VAPAHCS.

 Dr. Madore is involved in several professional organizations and serves in several leadership positions.
-She is the Society of Clinical Neuropsychology Secretary and is the Incoming Editor for the Asian American Journal of Psychology.
+She is the Editor for the Asian American Journal of Psychology and Deputy Editor for Transcranial Magnetic Stimulation.

 • Mark McGovern